MicrosoftDocs/common-data-model-and-service/common-data-model/banking-accelerator.md

 ## Entities and workflows

-This accelerator provides support for the following and more to support the needs of banks and others in Financial Services:
+This accelerator provides the following entities and more to support the needs of banks and others in Financial Services:

 | | | |
 | ------- | -----------------|------------------|